1j01/jspaint/README.md

 You should test the RTL layout by changing the language to Arabic or Hebrew.
 Go to **Extras > Language > العربية** or **עברית**.
 See [Control Directives](https://rtlcss.com/learn/usage-guide/control-directives/) for how to control the RTL layout.

+#### Progressive Web App (PWA)

+The web app is a [Progressive Web App](https://web.dev/progressive-web-apps/), which works offline through a service worker.

+The service worker is generated with [Workbox](https://developer.chrome.com/docs/workbox/), and is configured in [`workbox-config.js`](workbox-config.js).

+Every file needed by the app must be matched by a glob pattern and not by the negative glob patterns.

+Take care when adding or renaming files to make sure they're cached if and only if they're needed.

+To generate the service worker, run `npm run workbox`.
+This is not included in the watch task because workbox's `--watch` watches its own output, stupidly. *Sigh*, I guess I could use a separate file monitoring CLI tool.
+I'm already using `onchange` for RTLCSS...

 ### Desktop App (Electron)